melodyyu754/belgium-doc-tracker/content/team_posts/phase1.md

 # Introduction

-Hi, We are Team CCN!
+Hi, our names are Melody, Sierra, Sonia, and Maggie!

 ## Informative Context